-Research and development (R&D) tax offset claims
+Research and development tax offset claims

-An R&D tax offset claim reflected on the tax return may not be a single Category A or B RTP.
+An R&D tax offset claim reflected on the tax return may not be a single Category A or B reportable tax position.
 Instead there may be several positions taken within the R&D tax offset claim, for example, whether the:

-entity is an eligible R&D entity
+- · entity is an eligible R&D entity

-- expenditure included in the claim was incurred - expenditure was incurred on eligible R&D activities - expenditure was at risk for R&D purposes - feedstock provisions are applicable.
+- · expenditure included in the claim was incurred

+- expenditure was incurred on eligible R&D activities

+- expenditure was at risk for R&D purposes

+- feedstock provisions are applicable.

-Each of these positions must be considered separately to work out whether your entity has any material RTPs you must disclose on the schedule.
+Each of these positions must be considered separately to work out whether your entity has any material reportable tax positions you must disclose on the schedule.

-If your entity has several projects that make up its R&D tax offset claim, this doesn't mean each project is treated as a separate Category A or B RTP.
+If your entity has several projects that make up its R&D tax offset claim, this doesn't mean each project is treated as a separate Category A or B reportable tax position.
 If the criteria for treating similar arrangements or transactions as a single position are met, you only need to report the projects under a single disclosure.